Table of Contents

 Destruction as a Weapon of Cultural Erasure

-Many indigenous groups advocate for co-management arrangements that give them authority over sacred sites within national parks or state-owned lands.
-In Australia, the Uluru-Kata Tjuta National Park is jointly managed by Anangu traditional owners and Parks Australia, ensuring that cultural protocols govern tourist access.
-Similarly, in the US, the Devils Tower National Monument allows voluntary climbing closures during June to respect Native American ceremonies.
-Such models are increasingly seen as best practice for cultural preservation.
+For example, Australia’s Uluru-Kata Tjuta National Park is jointly managed by the Anangu traditional owners and Parks Australia, ensuring that cultural practices guide visitor access and site management.
+Similarly, in the United States, Devils Tower National Monument allows voluntary climbing closures during June to respect Native American ceremonies.
+These models exemplify best practices for balancing cultural preservation with public use and are being increasingly adopted worldwide.

 Sacred Sites and Contemporary Ethnic Identity